IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

     ![](./lab1-media/media/imagev3-31.png)

-    You should see that this server Risk Level is 10.0, with 14 or more unresolved CVEs.
+    You should see that this server Risk Level is **10.0, with (+ more)** unresolved CVEs.
+The number of unresolved CVEs may differ from the screen shot.
+That is OK, as new vulnerabilities are continuously discovered

     > **Note:** Somewhere at the top of that list is the much talked about **LOG4J vulnerability**, known as **CVE-2021-44228**, with a critical score of **10**.